 - Tap 'Add Amazon Alexa' at the bottom

-Those instructions will get your Sonos account and Amazon accounts liked up, but there is one step left before you can start asking Alexa to play Ed Sheeran.
-You'll need to enable the Sonos skill in the Alexa app to get the most out of Alexa on Sonos and play music with your voice.
+Those instructions will get your Sonos account and Amazon accounts liked up, but you'll also need to enable the Sonos skill in the Alexa app to get the most out of Alexa on Sonos and play music with your voice.